arisdask/FastParallelKNN/README.md

   ./knn_project_clang ...
   ```

-To automate the build and execution with different methods and thread counts, use the provided shell scripts.
+To automate the build and execution with different methods and thread counts, **use the provided shell scripts**.
 See the [Script Section](#build-and-run-project-with-sh-script) below.

 ## Code Overview
+*For the mathematical explanation of each method check the report.pdf*

 ### 1. Exact k-NN Implementations